isomerpages/nlb-biblioasia/_topics/Culture.md

 #### <a style="text-decoration: none; font-weight: bold;" href="/vol-15/issue-3/oct-dec-2019/navaratri-golu/">Navaratri Golu: The Hindu Festival of Dolls</a>
 Celebrated by Hindus of South Indian origins, the Golu festival is a lively melange of colourful dolls, womenhood and spirituality.
 Anasuya Soundararajan shares with us its origins.

+#### <a style="text-decoration: none; font-weight: bold;" href="/vol-15/issue-1/apr-jun-2019/disco-fever/">When Disco Fever Raged</a>
+Pulsating music, strobe lights and postage-stamp dance floors packed with shimmying bodies.
+Tan Chui Hua gives you the lowdown on the history of the disco scene in Singapore.